tctejaschaudhari2/WeatherApp/README.md

 # Designs
-<p>WeatherApp project UI is developed using Figma Designs https://www.figma.com/design/0zySCKWbyeRO805ifaz1lr/Weather-App-Test-Task?node-id=0-1</p>
+<p>WeatherApp project UI is developed using [Figma Designs](https://www.figma.com/design/0zySCKWbyeRO805ifaz1lr/Weather-App-Test-Task?node-id=0-1)</p>

 # Dependencies
 * No dependencies or third party libraries are used in this app